 Breast-feeding: This medication passes into breast milk.
-This medication should not be used by breast-feeding mothers.
+This medication should not be used while breast-feeding.

 Children: This medication is not recommended for children under 18 years of age.

-Seniors: The safety and effectiveness of seniors taking this medication haven not been established.
+Seniors: The safety and effectiveness of seniors taking this medication have not been established.
 Seniors appear to have a higher risk of side effects with this medication.
 The lowest effective dosage for the shortest possible duration should be used.